 This is the most recent trek route compared to all the others.
 Mardi Himal is basically the east side of the Annapurna Base Camp.
 This trek is of a moderate level and requires 5-6 days from Pokhara.
 The trek also provides magical views of green valleys, local villages, various hill views and sight of snow clad Mt Fishtail, Mt Annapurna South, Mt Hiun Chuli, Mt Mardi Himal and other mountain peaks.
 Highest elevation point of the trek is at the height of 14,764 feet.
 September, October, November, December, February, March, April and May are the best months for this trek.

 5. DHAMPUS VILLAGE TREKKING VIA AUSTRALIAN CAMP

 This is the shortest trek available from Pokhara.
 It is just for 2-3 days.
-Dhampus village is a village of the local Gurung community.
+Dhampus village is populated by the local Gurung community.
 The trip provides viewpoints from three popular places – Dhampus, Naudanda and Sarangkot.
 Australian base camp can also be covered along with this trek.
 Even though it is a short trek but this trek provides beautiful hill view of Pokhara valley and Dhampus village.
 One can also enjoy sunset and sunrise view from Sarangkot with majestic Annapurna, Dhaulagiri and Fishtail Mountains in the backdrop.
 It is an extremely easy trek.
 Highest elevation point from this trek is at 17,552 feet.
 February, March, April, May, October, November and December are the best months for this trek.